querat/cpp_arcade/README.md

 The goal of this project is to handle dynamic libraries on the fly in c++.

-It consists of 3 dynamic libraries interfacing graphical libs and 2 dynamic games linbs, all handled by a core program
+It consists of 3 dynamic graphical libraries (interfacing respectively OpenGL, SFML and ncurses) and 2 dynamic games libs, all handled by a core program.

 you'll need ncurses, opengl and SFML